 A split-spaced bar divided into East and West parts of Cold War Germany, Berlin Bar is undoubtedly unique.
 To keep you entertained, there’s a wine, beer and creative cocktail list.
 The ‘Angela Merkel’ is a citrus-packed vodka, triple sec and elderflower cocktail finished with sugared rum.
 Nibbles including pomme frites (French fries) and cheese plates will keep you going through the night.

 Speakeasy HQ packs in the punters with a tantalising mix of cabaret, burlesque, comedy and quirky performances.
-On Friday and Saturdays, grab a nightcap at Late Night Swing Thing and relax to a smoky soundtrack of blues, jazz and soul.
+On Friday and Saturdays, grab a nightcap and relax to a smoky soundtrack of blues, jazz and soul.

 The late night hang-out

-If you’re still kicking around the city into the wee hours, head to Nieuw Amsterdam for a night cap.
-A well-known stomping ground for late-night workers, shift workers and night-owls alike, the kitchen closes at 3am nightly.
+If you’re still kicking around the city into the wee hours, head to Beneath Driver Lane for a night cap.
+A brand new stomping ground for late-night workers, shift workers and night-owls alike, the doors close at 3am nightly.
 For more ideas, head to A guide to late night dining.